yuanbei/Nars-Wiki/Compiling-and-Running-from-Source.md

-To be able to compile and run OpenNARS the following is required:
+To be able to compile and run from source code the following is required:
 <br/><br/>
 **1.** Java jdk 1.8 or higher
 <br/><br/>